cumbof/chopin2/CONTRIBUTING.md

 ### Contributions guidelines

-Contributing to the HD-Classifier development is allowed through the submission of new Issues and Pull Requests (PRs) only.
+Contributing to the chopin2 development is allowed through the submission of new Issues and Pull Requests (PRs) only.

 In case of bugs:
 * be sure there are no existing issues concerning the same bug before opening a new one;